nabla-squared/laplacian.generator/README.md

 Next, create the following template which generates the html containing the links to each pages.

-If the extension of a template contains ".hbs." or ends with ".hbs", its content are processed by the Handlebars template engine.
+If the extension of a template contains **".hbs."** or ends with **".hbs"**, its content is processed by the Handlebars template engine.

 ```console
 $ vim template/presentation/\{hyphen\ presentation.title\}/index.html.hbs